oslabs-beta/CacheMunk/cachemunk/README.md

     // Drop the table if it exists await query('DROP TABLE IF EXISTS mytable');

+    // Drop the sequence if it exists to avoid duplicate key issues await query('DROP SEQUENCE IF EXISTS mytable_id_seq');

     // Create the table
     await query(`
       CREATE TABLE mytable (